dojo/dojo.io/site/source/tutorials/003_creating_widgets/index.md

 dojo build --watch
 ```

 then open up a web browser and navigate to [`http://localhost:9999`](http://localhost:9999).
-You should see the Biz-E Bodies title that we started with, but if you examine the actual DOM, you will see that the Banner's `<h1>` tag has been wrapped by the App's `<div>`, so everything appears to be working.
+You should see the Biz-E-Bodies title that we started with, but if you examine the actual DOM, you will see that the Banner's `<h1>` tag has been wrapped by the App's `<div>`, so everything appears to be working.

-In the next section, we'll create the `Worker` widget that will show the portrait and name of our Biz-E bodies.
+In the next section, we'll create the `Worker` widget that will show the portrait and name of our Biz-E-Bodies.

 {% section %}